Santa Clarita Truck Accident Lawyers

 - Lost Wages — These include lost income if you’re unable to work due to your injuries or if your ability to work is permanently compromised.

-- Property Damage – Covers repairs or replacement of your vehicle or other properties damaged in the accident
+- Property Damage — Covers repairs or replacement of your vehicle or other personal property damaged in the accident.

 Non-Economic Damages

-- Pain and Suffering – Covers physical discomfort, emotional distress, and mental anguish caused by your injuries
+- Pain and Suffering — Covers physical discomfort, emotional distress, and mental anguish caused by your injuries.
+The extent of the pain and suffering depends on the severity and long-term impact of the injuries.

 - Loss of Consortium — Compensates spouses for the loss of intimacy, companionship, and support due to the accident’s impact on the relationship.